Automating the bathroom window

 Flashing it

 For the firmware, I chose to go with the preinstalled firmware from Shelly.
-So no flashing this time!
-They have an integration for Home Assistant,
+So no flashing this

-and I only had to set the device as a cover
+time!
+They have an integration for Home Assistant, and I only had to set the device as a cover

 device to make it work correctly with the two relays.
-It even has an option
+It even has an option to automatically stop

-not work for me, which is why I chose to use the manual timing options.
-Configuring one of those options allows you to set
+unfortunately did not work for me, which is why I chose to use the manual timing options.

-an opening percentage if you need it.
+Configuring one of those options allows you to set an opening percentage if you need it.

 Controlling it